Cataract-LMM Large-Scale Multi-Source Multi-Task Benchmark for Deep Learning in Surgical Video Analysis: Author contributions

 \section{Author contributions}

 M.J.A. and H.D.T. jointly conceptualized the study.
 M.J.A. also designed the methodology, performed the primary data analysis and technical validations, managed the project, and wrote the original manuscript.
 P.A., S.F.M., and M.K. assisted with clinical data acquisition, curation, and validation at Farabi Hospital, while S.F.M. and H.H. performed similar roles at Noor Hospital.
+Additionally, M.J.A., I.G., and P.A. collaboratively managed the data collection protocols and engineered the associated data processing pipelines.
 I.G. and A.T. contributed to the technical validation of the instance segmentation and phase recognition tasks, respectively.
 Final supervision and critical review of the project were conducted from two complementary perspectives.
 P.A. and S.F.M. provided the medical validation, ensuring the clinical accuracy and relevance of the datasets, results, and the final manuscript.
 Concurrently, H.D.T. and M.T. provided the technical and engineering (AI-related) validation and supervision, critically reviewing the methodologies, computational results, and the manuscript from an engineering standpoint.
 Finally, all authors reviewed and approved the final manuscript.